 Do you have what it takes?

 Ready to invest in a property?
 Clever Partner Agents offer a $1,000 Home Buyer Rebate to help cover closing costs in 40 states.
-When you’re ready to sell, our Partner Agents will list your home for just $3,000 if it sells for less than $350,000, and only 1% if it sells for more. with us to schedule a free, no-obligation consultation with one of our experienced agents.
+When you’re ready to sell, our Partner Agents will list your home for just $3,000 if it sells for less than $350,000, and only 1% if it sells for more.
+Get in touch with us to schedule a free, no-obligation consultation with one of our experienced agents.